The Best Gluten Free Frosted Gingerbread Cookies

 • Preheat the oven to 375°F. Line two baking sheets with parchment paper.

-• To make the dough: In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, dark brown sugar, molasses, and vanilla extract.
-Mix on low until combined.
+• To make the dough: In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, dark brown sugar, and vanilla extract.

 • Using your hands, form the dough into 24 balls and place on the prepared baking sheets at least 1-inch apart.
 Flatten them slightly so they are about 2-inches in diameter.

 • Bake for 12 to 14 minutes or until the cookies are slightly cracked and dry around the edges.
 Allow to cool completely on the baking sheets.
+(If you're baking at high altitude, be sure to check the Notes at the bottom of the recipe for high altitude baking instructions).

 • To make the icing: In a medium bowl, add the powdered sugar and milk and whisk to combine into a smooth glaze.